AlreadyKosh/AlreadyKosh/README.md

-## Douglas Carreira
+<h1> Douglas Carreira </h1>

-Welcome to my profile, I'm 23 years old and I'm a junior full stack programmer.
+<p align="justify">Welcome to my profile, I'm 23 years old and I'm a junior full stack programmer.
 I am a computer engineering graduate and also have technical training in digital game programming.
 Currently, I am working on a freelance project as a frontend developer in collaboration with the Department of Environmental Affairs of the city of Santos, called "Praia Limpa" (Clean Beach).
-In my free time, I often play many games, especially LoL, and recently, I have been venturing into the field of gastronomy with my girlfriend, specifically in the area of confectionery, and I'm really enjoying it.
+In my free time, I often play many games, especially LoL, and recently, I have been venturing into the field of gastronomy with my girlfriend, specifically in the area of confectionery, and I'm really enjoying it.</p>

-### Connect with me
+<h3 align="left">Connect with me</h3>

 <div>
   <a href = "mailto:doug.carreira1409@gmail.com"><img src="https://img.shields.io/badge/Gmail-D14836?style=for-the-badge&logo=gmail&logoColor=white" target="_blank"></a>
   <a href="https://www.instagram.com/eusoucarreira/" target="_blank"><img src="https://img.shields.io/badge/-Instagram-%23E4405F?style=for-the-badge&logo=instagram&logoColor=white" target="_blank"></a>